 Google Scholar works similarly to the Google that we all know and love, but limits the results to scholarly items.

 If you want to use Google Scholar,

-5 If you have a Google account, sign in in the upper right corner so that you can save your settings..
+4. If you have a Google account, sign in in the upper right corner so that you can save your settings.

-7. At the bottom of the new page under the Bibliographic Manager heading, click on the dropdown next to "Show links to import into. . ." and choose EndNote and then click save.
+6. At the bottom of the new page under the Bibliographic Manager heading, select "Show links to import into. . ." and from the dropdown list next to it, choose EndNote and then click save.

-8. Reopen the Settings options and click on the Library Links button.
-Search for the University of Utah and click on the checkboxes next to both of the University of Utah options.
+7. Reopen the Settings options and click on the Library Links button.
+Search for the University of Utah and click on the checkboxes next to both of the University of Utah and Open WorldCat options.
 Click save.

-13. Even if you don't see this button, click on the article title because there may be a full text link available.
+12. Even if you don't see that PDF button, click on the article title because there may be a full text link available.

 - URL: https://campusguides.lib.utah.edu/GoogleScholar